 Basic iPad Lessons to Teach You the iPad

-Get a solid start with your new Apple tablet
+From basic setup to hidden tips and tricks, get a solid start with your new Apple tablet

 iPad home screen